Roll Out: Production

 Like M*A*S*H, exteriors of Roll Out were filmed at 20th Century Fox's Ranch (now known as Malibu Creek State Park), while interiors were filmed on a sound stage at Fox's studio lot, which, according to Gelbart, made it easy for the crew to oversee the production of both series concurrently.
 Also like M*A*S*H, Roll Out was filmed as a single camera series, giving it a distinct cinematic look, which is especially evident in a lot of the footage filmed outdoors of the trucks driving through the French countryside.

 Roll Out aired opposite ABC's The Odd Couple.
 Subsequently, Roll Out failed to win its timeslot and was canceled halfway through its sole season.
 It was replaced on February 8, 1974, by Good Times, a spin-off of Maude starring Esther Rolle and John Amos, which would run for six seasons.
 When asked the fate of Roll Out, Gelbart admitted, "It wasn't successful, I think because it wasn't as heartfelt of a premise, it was really a commercial decision that Gene [Reynolds] and I made.
 I don't even know what I think of that show; I know it didn't do terribly well, but it wasn't a disaster."

 Interestingly, many of Roll Outs principal cast would later make memorable guest appearances on M*A*S*H. Hilly Hicks appeared in the episodes "White Gold" and "Post-Op"; in the former he appears as an aid station medic who sneaks into the 4077th's supply hut to swipe penicillin, while in the latter he appears as medic who confides in Hawkeye Pierce about the racial prejudice he faced.
 Val Bisoglio and Ed Begley, Jr. would both take their turns cooking for the 4077th; Bisoglio as Mess Sergeant Pernelli in "Twas the Day After Christmas", who switches places with Major Charles Emerson Winchester as part of a Boxing Day observance, and Begley, Jr. in "Too Many Cooks" as Private Paul Conway, an incredibly klutzy rifleman whose true vocation is as a cook.
-Teddy Wilson appears in "The General Flipped at Dawn" as a chopper pilot.
+Theodore Wilson appears in "The General Flipped at Dawn" as a chopper pilot.